Nash – St Mary’s Church

 Architecture

-The church originally consisted of a rectangular nave and a rectangular, but probably lower and narrower chancel.
-The tower from the 15th century was placed quite unusual, because on the north side, at the junction of the nave and the chancel.
-It was buttressed, topped with a lofty spire, and on the south-eastern side it received a turret with a staircase.
+The church was built on flat ground at the mouth of the River Usk into the Bristol Channel, amidst several smaller streams and meadows created from coastal marshes drained since the Middle Ages.
+It originally consisted of a rectangular, much elongated nave and a rectangular, but probably lower and narrower chancel.
+The 15th-century tower was placed quite unusually, because at the eastern part of the northern wall of the nave.
 At the end of the Middle Ages, the church was also enlarged by a rectangular northern aisle.

 Current state

-The nave and chancel that have survived to this day were significantly rebuilt in the 19th century.
-Currently, apart from the tower, most of the medieval substance is found in the northern wall of the chancel, where the so-called lepers’ window has been preserved, i.e. an opening that allows you to view the part of the church with the altar.
+Currently, the most valuable element of the church is the Gothic tower, while the preserved nave and chancel were significantly rebuilt in the 18th and 19th centuries.
+Apart from the tower, most of the medieval substance is found in the northern wall of the chancel, where the so-called lepers’ window has been preserved, i.e. an opening that allows you to view the part of the church with the altar.
 The northern wall of the nave has visible remains of the side aisle that once existed there.
 The porch is an early modern addition from the 18th century.

 show this monument on map